Nebraska Prenuptial Agreement

 1. Are prenups enforceable in Nebraska?

 Yes.
 Nebraska adopted the Uniform Premarital Agreement Act in 1994, codified at Neb.
 Rev. Stat. §§ 42-1001 to 42-1011.
-A prenup is enforceable if it is in writing, signed by both parties, executed voluntarily, and not unconscionable at the time of signing.
+A prenuptial agreement is enforceable if it is in writing, signed by both parties, executed voluntarily, and not unconscionable at the time of signing.
 The challenger bears the burden of proving otherwise under § 42-1006.
+Nebraska is one of the stronger enforcement states because it applies "single review" — unconscionability is assessed only at signing, not again at divorce — which prevents courts from second-guessing agreements based on changed circumstances during the marriage.

 2. How much does a prenup cost in Nebraska?

-The average attorney-drafted prenup in Nebraska costs $1,200–$2,200,.
-With PerfectPrenup saving hours on attorney drafting, a prenup can be reviewed and signed with an attorney for $500-$1,000 per side.
-Each spouse needs independent counsel.
+The average attorney-drafted prenuptial agreement in Nebraska costs $1,200–$2,200.
+With PerfectPrenup saving hours on attorney drafting, a prenup can be reviewed and signed with an attorney for $500–$1,000 per side.
+Each spouse should have independent counsel.
+The total cost depends on asset complexity, number of revision rounds, and whether business valuations or trust provisions are involved.

 3. How long before the wedding should a prenup be signed in Nebraska?

 No statutory minimum exists, but timing is critical to enforceability.
-The Nebraska Supreme Court invalidated an agreement signed 5 days before the wedding under a "sign or no wedding" ultimatum in Mamot v.
+The Nebraska Supreme Court invalidated an agreement presented five days before the wedding under a "sign or no wedding" ultimatum in Mamot v.
 Mamot (2012).
-Best practice: sign 60+ days before the ceremony, with the final draft delivered 2–3 weeks before signing, and engage an attorney 4–6 months before the wedding.
+Best practice: sign 60+ days before the ceremony, deliver the final draft 2–3 weeks before signing, and engage an attorney 4–6 months before the wedding.
+Better yet, sign the prenup before proposing — that eliminates any timing-based challenge entirely.

-4. Can a prenup waive alimony in Nebraska?
+4. Can a prenuptial agreement waive alimony in Nebraska?

 Yes.
 Neb.
-Rev. Stat. § 42-1004(1)(d) expressly permits modifying or eliminating spousal support.
-The only override is § 42-1006(2): if the waiver would make a spouse eligible for public assistance at separation or divorce, a court may order support — but only "to the extent necessary to avoid that eligibility."
+Rev. Stat. § 42-1004(1)(d) expressly permits modifying or eliminating spousal support, including both permanent and temporary alimony.
+The only override is § 42-1006(2): if the waiver would make a spouse eligible for public assistance at separation or divorce, a court may order support — but only to the extent necessary to avoid that eligibility.
 Auxier v.
-Auxier (2023) confirmed this is the sole post-execution ground.
+Auxier (2023) confirmed this is the sole post-execution ground for overriding an alimony waiver, and no other changed circumstances justify court intervention.

 5. Does Nebraska require lawyers for a prenup?

 No. Nebraska does not legally require either party to have counsel.
 However, independent counsel dramatically strengthens enforceability and weighs heavily in the voluntariness analysis under the Edwards/Mamot five-factor test.
+Courts scrutinize whether each party had the opportunity for independent legal review, particularly when combined with time pressure or bargaining-power disparities.
 A single attorney cannot represent both parties because of the inherent conflict of interest.

 6. How can a prenup be invalidated or thrown out in Nebraska?

-Under § 42-1006, the challenging spouse must prove either (1) involuntary execution, or (2) the agreement was unconscionable at signing AND lacked fair disclosure AND no written waiver of disclosure AND no reasonable knowledge of the other party's finances.
-Only one prong needs to be proved.
-Unconscionability is decided by the court as a matter of law.
+Under § 42-1006, the challenging spouse must prove either (1) involuntary execution — assessed under the five-factor Edwards/Mamot test (proximity to the wedding, independent counsel, bargaining power, disclosure, understanding of rights waived) — or (2) the agreement was unconscionable at signing AND lacked fair disclosure AND no written waiver of disclosure AND no reasonable knowledge of the other party's finances.
+Unconscionability is decided by the court as a matter of law, and is assessed only at signing, not at divorce.
+This single-review standard makes Nebraska prenups harder to challenge than in dual-review states.

 Nebraska is an equitable-distribution state under Neb.
 Rev. Stat. § 42-365.
-Courts divide marital property by judicial discretion (not automatic 50/50), and even appreciation on separate assets during marriage is presumed marital under the active-appreciation rule.
-A surviving spouse also gains automatic elective-share rights under § 30-2313, which a prenup can waive.
+Without a prenup, courts divide marital property by judicial discretion (not automatic 50/50), and even appreciation on separate assets during marriage is presumed marital under the active-appreciation rule (Stephens v.
+Stephens, 2017).
+A surviving spouse also gains automatic elective-share rights of up to one-half of the augmented estate under § 30-2313, which can override your will.
+A prenup can waive both of these defaults.

-11. Can a prenup protect a family farm, business, or inheritance in Nebraska?
+10. Can a Nebraska prenup protect a family farm, ranch, or business?

 Yes — this is one of the most common reasons Nebraskans sign prenups.
 Cook v.
-Cook (2018) upheld a separate-property agreement covering farmland, livestock, and agricultural equipment.
-Express language is required: In re Estate of McConnell (2020) held that waivers are construed strictly against the drafter, so "Separate Property" language did not waive wrongful-death proceeds absent explicit wording.
+Cook (2018) upheld a separate-property agreement covering farmland, livestock, and agricultural income.
+Express, detailed language is critical: In re Estate of McConnell (2020) held that waivers are construed strictly, so general "Separate Property" language did not waive wrongful-death proceeds absent explicit wording.
+List every entity, parcel, and asset class by name, and address future appreciation separately to prevent active-appreciation claims.